amxn18/ML-Projects/README.md

 # Machine Learning Projects Repository 🚀

-Welcome to the repository containing all of my **Machine Learning projects**!
+Welcome to the repository containing **Machine Learning projects**!
 This repo showcases various ML models and techniques, including data preprocessing, training, and evaluation for each project.

 ## Repository Overview 📂